 - You may be stressed when an insurance company doesn’t pay you back or a property assessment doesn’t cover the things you’ve lost.

-- It can also cause physical effects like headaches, feeling restless, and generally feeling sick.
+- Financial stress and burden might make it hard to sleep and eat well.
+It can also cause physical effects like headaches, feeling restless, and generally feeling sick.
 You may feel anxious or depressed.
 You may have thoughts of self-harm, harm to others, or even suicide.
+If you have thoughts of harming yourself, harming others, or suicide, make sure you aren’t alone and

-- Make a list of your monthly income, expenses (e.g., monthly, quarterly, and yearly), and your debt.
+- Make a list of your monthly income, regular expenses, and your debt.
 Contact your bank, a free financial counselling service, or a free legal advice service to get help.
-If you have trouble making payments, talk to someone that can help you find more time to work out refund options.
-Some companies may offer this service.
+Find programs near you by calling, texting, or chatting online with

-You don’t have to go through a disaster or emergency alone, ask for help when needed.
+You don’t have to go through a disaster or emergency alone.
+Ask for help when needed.